 After she resigned from the position of CEO of the Xerox Corporation, Anne traveled all over the globe to serve as chair of the Save the Children Fund from 2009 to 2017.

-Check out the next section if you want to know more about this transformational leader who saved one of the world’s most considerable Fortune 500 companies with her ‘Leading by Listening’ leadership style.
+Check out the next section to learn more about this transformational leader who saved one of the world’s most considerable Fortune 500 companies with her ‘Leading by Listening’ leadership style.

 Returning a business that’s $18 billion in debt to profitability doesn’t happen overnight and certainly doesn’t take anything less than total and complete devotion.

-Good business practices, optimized operations, and a motivated workforce help, but none of them were the significant changes the Xerox Corporation needed.
+Good business practices, optimized operations, and a motivated workforce helped, but none of them were the significant changes the Xerox Corporation needed.

-Instead, what got the job done was Anne Mulcahy’s definitive style of leadership that returned the Fortune 500 company to its roots: having a business model based around fulfilling the needs of their customers.
+Instead, what got the job done was Anne Mulcahy’s definitive style of leadership that returned the Fortune 500 company to its roots: having a business model based on fulfilling the needs of its customers.